Large woodturning tools with four

-Tool Handles Overview: For most of us, the tool handle is the single biggest factor that determines our comfort when using a woodturning tool.
-Through the years, I have used handles that were so well made they felt like a natural extension of my arm.
-I've also used tools with handles that were so uncomfortable, I threw them away and turned one of my own to use.
+Overview: For most of us, the tool handle is the single biggest factor that determines our comfort when using a woodturning tool.
+Through the years, I have used several styles that were so well made they felt like a natural extension of my arm.
+I've also used tools whose handles were so uncomfortable, I threw them away and turned one of my own to use.

 Close-up view from top: Crown tools Pro PM bowl gouge,